 PLME-SAP

 The PLME-SAP constitutes a logical interface to invoke management functions on the PHY from the MAC layer.
-The PLME-SAP is assumed to be vendor-internal and is hence not specified within this standard.
+The PLME-SAP is assumed vendor-internal and is hence not specified within this standard.
 The PLME-SAP primarily exposes PHY PIB attributes to the MAC, through whose MLME primitives values for the PIB attributes shall be read- and writable by the DME.
 These PHY PIB attributes are listed in 9.2.1.

 PHY PIB Attributes